ruuda/tako/README.md

 ## Building

-    rustup target add x86_64-unknown-linux-musl
     cargo build --release
-    target/x86_64-unknown-linux-musl/release/tako
+    target/release/tako --help

 ## Server

 A Tako server is a regular http server, with a particular directory layout.
-The origin uri points to a directory where we can find the manifest file, that lists all available versions and their SHA256 digests.
+The origin uri points to a directory where we can find the manifest file that lists all available versions and their SHA256 digests.
 The manifest is signed.

 The manifest file is a text file, one image version per line (separated by